Optimal investment and consumption with forward preferences and uncertain parameters: Robust Forward Investment and Consumption Preferences

-Inspired by the {\it worst-case scenario} stochastic optimization problem under the classical expected utility framework in \cite{Hernandez_2006,Hernandez_2007,Schied_2008,Tevzadze_2013,YLZ_2017}, we define the {\it robust forward investment and consumption preferences, with drift and volatility uncertainties}, and the associated optimal investment and consumption strategies, as follows.
-The supplemental element in the definition of robust forward preferences is the additional principle of sub-martingale sub-optimality with respect to the uncertain drift and volatility.
+On the other hand, when determining their optimal investment and consumption strategies, the agent will consider the worst-case scenario for the average growth rate and the volatility of the stock prices in the financial market.
+Hence, inspired by the {\it worst-case scenario} stochastic optimization problem under the classical expected utility framework in \cite{Hernandez_2006,Hernandez_2007,Schied_2008,Tevzadze_2013,YLZ_2017}, we define the {\it robust forward investment and consumption preferences, with drift and volatility uncertainties}, and the associated optimal investment and consumption strategies, as follows.

 \begin{definition} A pair of processes